 DTC organic chocolate brand, Feastables, by YouTube influencer Mr. Beast, relies on its customized on-brand AI chatbot.
 Dubbed FeastyBot, the chatbot handles everything from helping customers place orders, providing shipping updates, handling payments, expounding product info, and even running sweepstakes contests.

-16. Social Media Shopping
+16. Social Media Shopping will continue to grow

 Online shopping right from within a social media post has become increasingly popular with Gen Z and millennials.
 With social shopping or social commerce, consumers can now directly purchase items straight from a social media post without going through the whole checkout funnel of the usual e-commerce website.